High-fiber fruits aren’t just about digestion—they’re a powerful natural defense system for your entire body, including flushing PFAs.

 - Zinc.

-They rock in smoothies, pies, granola, porridge, pancakes, waffles, and more.
+I always have blackberries on hand, mostly in the freezer, because they grow wild where we live.
+They rock smoothies, pies, granola, porridge, pancakes, waffles, and tons of recipes.
 They have over eight grams of fiber a cup and the following nutrients:

 - Antioxidants.